 Quick Facts about EGEE 495

-- Instructor - Haley J. Sankey, Lecturer, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University.
+- Instructor - Haley J. Sankey, Assistant Teaching Professor, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University.

 - Overview - EGEE 495 is a course in the Energy Sustainability and Policy online degree programs, created towards students who are able to study only part-time and at a distance.
 This course is intended to be a supervised off-campus, non-group experience with an energy and sustainability focus.

 - Learning Environment - This website will provide any materials needed for the course.